 This requirement is particularly important where information is addressed to a child.
 GDPR states that children “merit special protection” and so any information and communication with a child should be in clear and plain language that the child can easily understand.

-- Provision of Specific Information when the Personal Data are Collected or Obtained (Arts 13 and 14)
+- Provision of Specific Information when the Personal Data is Collected or Obtained (Arts 13 and 14)

-- any relevant statutory or contractual requirement to process; and
+- Any relevant statutory or contractual requirement to process

 - Access to Data (Art 15)